Office of Individual and Family Affairs (OIFA)

 - Be Involved: You have a right to be actively involved in the service planning process.
 The plan focuses on you and your needs.
 You can ask your OIFA Team about your covered service options.

-Need further advocacy support and guidance?
-Connect with a B – UFC/ACC Member Advocate.
+Need further advocacy support, and guidance?

 Recovery and Support